vocaltractlab/headpositiondoc/source/protocol.rst

 V1.
 ANS-PNS Plane
 +++++++++++++

-The angle of the nasal spine plane defined by the anterior nasal spine (ANS, 1) and the posterior nasal spine (PNS, 2) landmarks subtended with the horizontal plane of the imaging study.

 .. figure:: docs/ANSPNS.PNG
 	:scale: 50%
 	:alt: This figure provides visual example of the ANS-PNS plane angle.
+	:figclass: align-center

+	The angle of the nasal spine plane defined by the anterior nasal spine (ANS, 1) and the posterior nasal spine (PNS,2) landmarks subtended with the horizontal plane of the imaging study.

 V2.
 Maxillo-Pharyngeal (MP) Angle
 ++++++++++++++++++++++++

-The angle of intersection between the PNS (2) - anterior tubercle of C1 (AT1, 6) line and the AT1 (6) - anterior inferior point of C2 (C2ai, 13) line.

 .. figure:: docs/MP.PNG
 	:scale: 50%
 	:alt: This figure provides visual example of the MP angle.
+	:figclass: align-center

+	The angle of intersection between the PNS (2) - anterior tubercle of C1 (AT1, 6) line and the AT1 (6) - anterior inferior point of C2 (C2ai, 13) line.

 V5.
 Modified Bhalala head tilt angle
 ++++++++++++++++++++++++++++++++

-The angle of intersection between the PNS (2) - opisthion (OPI, 3) line and the OPI (3) - C7 spinous process (4) line.

 .. figure:: docs/Bhalala.PNG
 	:scale: 50%
         :alt: This figure provides visual example of the modified Bhalala angle.
+	:figclass: align-center

+	The angle of intersection between the PNS (2) - opisthion (OPI, 3) line and the OPI (3) - C7 spinous process (4) line.

 V7.
 C2 Angle
 ++++++++++++

-The angle of intersection between the posterior border of C2 (7,5) line and the ANS (1) - PNS (2) plane.

 .. figure:: docs/C2.PNG
 	:scale: 50%
 	:alt: This figure provides visual example of the C2 angle.
+	:figclass: align-center

+	The angle of intersection between the posterior border of C2 (7, 5) line and the ANS (1) - PNS (2) plane.

 Neck Measures